riscv/sail-riscv/README.md

 # RISCV Sail Model

 This repository contains a formal specification of the RISC-V architecture, written in [Sail](https://github.com/rems-project/sail).
-It has been adopted by the RISC-V Foundation.
+It has been adopted by RISC-V International.

-The model specifies
-assembly language formats of the instructions, the corresponding encoders and decoders, and the instruction semantics.
+The model specifies assembly language formats of the instructions, the corresponding encoders and decoders, and the instruction semantics.
 A [reading guide](doc/ReadingGuide.md) to the model is provided in the [doc/](doc/) subdirectory, along with a guide on [how to extend](doc/ExtendingGuide.md) the model.

-Latex or AsciiDoc definitions can be generated from the model that are suitable for inclusion in reference documentation.
-There is also the newer [Sail AsciiDoctor documentation support for RISC-V](https://github.com/Alasdair/asciidoctor-sail/blob/master/doc/built/sail_to_asciidoc.pdf).

 ## What is Sail?